Prosecutors rest their case in Gov. Whitmer kidnap trial

 Associated Press

-Knight, 40, cried as she identified one of Croft’s daughters as the person who offered him a chip during a training session with weapons in Luther, Michigan.
+Knight, 40, cried as she identified one of Croft’s daughters as the person who offered him a snack chip during a weapons training session in Luther, Michigan.

+The defense got off to a rocky start: At least five people said they would assert their right to remain silent if called to the witness chair.
+They included an informant, Steve Robeson, who switched sides during the investigation and tipped off Croft that the FBI wanted to arrest him, according to the government.

+The others who invoked the Fifth Amendment had participated in training as well as discussions about the plot but have not been charged.

-Defense teams plan to summon their own trial witnesses, and it’s possible the four men will testify.
-Attorneys claim the group was engaged in a lot of crazy talk fueled by agents, informants and marijuana but not a conspiracy.
+The judge pressed lawyers to indicate soon whether Fox, Croft, Harris or Caserta will testify.
+The attorneys claim the group was engaged in a lot of crazy talk fueled by agents, informants and marijuana but not a conspiracy.

-Garbin said the men acted willingly and had hoped to create national chaos by striking before the election.
-He said there was a desire to stop Joe Biden from winning the presidency.
+Garbin said the men acted willingly and had hoped to strike before the election.
+He said they wanted to stop Joe Biden from winning the presidency.

-The group was angry over COVID-19 restrictions and disgusted with government, recordings and social media posts show.
+The group was angry with COVID-19 restrictions and disgusted with government, recordings and social media posts show.

 She has blamed former President Donald Trump for fomenting anger over coronavirus restrictions and refusing to condemn right-wing extremists like those charged in the case.
 Whitmer has said Trump was complicit in the Jan.
 6 Capitol riot.